DarrenTheAnalyst/Pizza-Place-Sales-Data-Cleaning-In-SQL/README.md

 # Pizza-Place-Sales-Data-Cleaning-In-SQL

-I took a separate approach to cleaning and transforming the same dataset in Power Query, the results of which cannot be displayed here.
+I took a separate practice approach to cleaning and transforming the same dataset in Power Query, the results of which cannot be displayed here.

 The following is a list of certain syntax used in the RDBMS SQLite.